SwarnajitSaha/Machine-Learning-Approach-for-Predicting-Gene-Disease-Association/README.md

-# Machine Learning-Approach for Predicting Gene Disease Association
+# Machine Learning Approach for Predicting Gene Disease Association

 ## Overview

-In this research project, the primary objective is to uncover the intricate relationship between a specific gene and a corresponding disease through the application of advanced machine learning algorithms.
+In this research project, the primary objective is to uncover the intricate relationship between a specific gene and a corresponding disease through the application of advanced machine-learning algorithms.
 The methodology employed involves the utilization of publicly available dataset to facilitate a comprehensive analysis.

 ## Project Scope